ryndmrk/ryndmrk.github.io/_projects/parrot_neck_climbing.md

 related_publications: false
 ---

 <p>Parrots are an enigmatic group of animals that have captivated us with their array of colourful plumage and propensity for mimicry.
-However, fascinating features of parrots are not just skin deep and morphologists have long known that parrots possess a suite of interesting morphologies from a pronounced hinge joint between the 'beak' and the top of the skull and zygodactyl feet (two toes facing forward and two back) which are dextrous enough to manipulate food objects and makeshift tools.</p>
+However, fascinating features of parrots are not just skin deep and morphologists have long known that parrots possess a suite of interesting morphologies: from a pronounced hinge joint between the 'beak' and the top of the skull, to zygodactyl feet (two toes facing forward and two back) that are dextrous enough to manipulate food objects and makeshift tools.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8GpvWASt3hY?si=s2Wp1kCF3kFwwwrR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>